throni3git/bnn/README.md

 ### Desktop

-With (electron)[https://www.electronjs.org] you can build a standalone application for desktop computers.
+With [electron](https://www.electronjs.org) you can build a standalone application for desktop computers.
 To biuld an executable run `yarn electron`.

 ### Mobile

-We use (react native)[https://reactnative.dev/] to build apps for mobile devices.
-The setup process is provided (here)[https://reactnative.dev/docs/environment-setup].
+We use [react native](https://reactnative.dev/) to build apps for mobile devices.
+The setup process is provided [here](https://reactnative.dev/docs/environment-setup).